 The SIFT workshop is intended to harness the passion, expertise and dedication of teams in public bodies.
 The core of the workshop is a participatory team process.
 It is for teams or groups of people working on a shared goal together in public bodies in Wales.
 The development of the SIFT workshop is based on a review of literature which looked at how organisations learn, improve and change.
 The key findings show that change happens more effectively when leadership is distributed widely, so allowing teams to experiment in a safe-to-fail environment is instrumental for identifying and piloting improvements which can then be scaled up.
-The SIFT workshop is intended to be iterative and involves the people who are familiar with key issues and understand the work and working environment.
-A team examines their existing work through the lens of the five ways of working or applies the five ways of working to new projects.
+The SIFT workshop is intended to be iterative and involves the people who are familiar with key issues and understand the work and working or applies the five ways of working to new projects.
 As many of the whole team as is practically possible should participate.